SimCity (2013 video game): Game engine

 Maxis developed the game using a new simulation engine called GlassBox, which takes a different approach from previous simulation games.
-Those games first simulated high-level statistics and then created graphic animations to represent that data.
+The actual engine was conceived and built by Ocean Quigley, and Andrew Willmott of Maxis Studios.
+Previous games first simulated high-level statistics and then created graphic animations to represent that data.
 The GlassBox Engine replaces those statistics with agents, simulation units that represent objects like water, power, and workers; each graphic animation is directly linked to an agent's activity.
 For example, rather than simply displaying a traffic jam animation to represent a simulated traffic flow problem, traffic jams are instead produced dynamically by masses of Sim agents that simulate travel to and from work.
 A four-part video has been released featuring Dan Moskowitz, the lead gameplay engineer, talking about the engine simulation behavior.

 The citizens in the game are also agents and do not lead realistic lives; they go to work at the first job they can find and they go home to the first empty home they find.

 After the release of the game, modders created mods that enabled offline play and access to debug developer tools.
 On January 9, 2014, Maxis published its policy on mods, in which they allow re-skinning and building creation but not mods that modify gameplay behavior.

 Audio

 The game's audio is bound to the pulse of the simulation.
 When a building is running a simulation rule like generating power, for example, its driving music and sound effects that are synchronized to the overall beat of the simulation.
 The audio is telling the player what the simulation is doing.
 Audio Director Kent Jolly stated that cars in the game are tracked individually.
 When a car leaves an intersection, the simulator plays a sound of a car pulling away.
 The sound also changes based on the speed of the game.
 As cars go faster, the audio is matched to what the player sees, while remaining true to the actual traffic.

 Chris Tilton is the composer of the game's orchestral score.
 The music subtly adjusts to the player's experience based on various game states.
 An example of this is when the view is zoomed out, the player will hear a fuller version of the score.
 When zoomed in, certain elements of the tracks are taken away.
 This is done to help make room for all the activity going on in the player's city.
 The music tracks are also written with the population in mind, and the game exposes the full playlist as the player's city develops and grows.
 Tilton sought to reinvent SimCity's music and not rehash the musical sensibilities of previous games.
+He stated that all gameplay music was synchronized to 120 BPM, but to add variety, he wrote some tracks in triple meter or with syncopated rhythms while maintaining synchronization.